WalletWasabi/WasabiDoc/docs/using-wasabi/CoinJoin.md

 :::tip It is OK to set the Auto-start coinjoin threshold to 0 If you have some small non-private left overs: you can coinjoin these by pressing Play, or wait until you receive more funds.
 If you want to always automatically coinjoin ALL your coins, this can be set to 0 BTC.
-Only note is that you might pay relatively more fees for coinjoining smaller amounts.
+Note that you might pay relatively more fees for coinjoining smaller amounts.
 :::

 ### Coinjoin Strategy